gztomas/messenger/README.md

 yarn start
 ```

-Then just opens your browser at http://localhost:3000
+Then just open your browser at http://localhost:3000

 ## Development